AaltoSciComp/python-for-scicomp/content/libraries.rst

    you could have reused from some other source.
 What have you used from some other source that you wished you had re-created?

+   Discuss in your groups or HackMD.

 .. solution:: Libraries 1.1

-   ... no solution is provided yet.
+   ... is there anything to say here?

 .. exercise:: Libraries 1.2: Evaluating packages